-More generally, stock rebuilding is promoted by reducing exploitation and catch and release mortality where there is regional or river-specific conservation concern (populations below LRP).
+c) Stock rebuilding is promoted by reducing exploitation and catch and release mortality where there is regional or river-specific conservation concern (populations below LRP).

 Indigenous and subsistence fisheries are managed with annual allocations and gear and season restrictions to limit the harvest of large salmon and reduce interceptions from southern populations that are at risk.